FedericoAlvetreti/Task-vectors-for-LLMs/README.md

 space of a pre-trained model towards a space region in which results on a task are improved.
 Such vectors, once obtained, can be added or subtracted, leading to different results.

+In this project we use the [Hugging Face](https://huggingface.co/) pre-trained BERT model to train two errors detection models:
+ - one focused on spelling only errors;
+ - one focused on logical errors.
+Lastly we use tasks vectors in order to create a more general model able to detect both.